IncredibleProgress/sweetheart.py/README.md

 - **ready for datacenters, big-data and AI**
 - **ready for inovation and creativity**

-## A supercharged heart for the non-expert hands
+## The highest quality components that can be adopted by newbies

+Included features for starting your projects:

 - backend language: [**Python3**](https://www.python.org/)
 - provided database server: [**MongoDB**](https://www.mongodb.com/)